Generalized Symmetries From Fusion Actions: Introduction

 Moreover, $A^{\CAo}=A$ and $A^{\CC_A}=\1$ which is the unit object of $\CC.$ \end{CPMII}

-A hypergroup action in the categorical setting was previously introduced by Riesen in \cite{Rie2025}, and some results of \cite{Xu2013, Xu2014, Bi2017} on conformal nets are extended to vertex operator algebras.
+A hypergroup action on a condensable algebra was previously introduced by Riesen in \cite{Rie2025}, and some results of \cite{Xu2013, Xu2014, Bi2017} on conformal nets are extended to vertex operator algebras.
 In particular, he proved that hypergroup action preserves duality.
-Moreover, if $A$ is an extension of rational VOA $V$, there is an hypergroup $K$ acting on $A$ such that $A^K=V.$ This is closely related to our result that $A^{\CC_A}=\1.$
+Moreover, if $A$ is an extension of a rational VOA $V$, there is an hypergroup $K$ acting on $A$ such that $A^K=V.$ In contrast, we first introduce the fusion action of $\CC_A$ on the multiplicity spaces $W_x$ for any object $x$.
+We prove in Proposition \ref{p:diff_form} that if $x=A$, our fusion action on $\id_A$ in $\CC(A,A)$ is exactly the hypergroup action on the algebra $A$ defined in \cite{Rie2025}.
+The fusion action on the multiplicity spaces is crucial to establishing our Schur-Weyl duality (Theorem I).

-We would like to point out that such a correspondence was previously established in \cite[Thm.
-4.1]{DMNO} via the theory of relative center for $\CC = Z(\CA)$ or $A$ is the Lagrangian algebra of $\CC$.
-In summary of \cite[Thm.
-4.1]{DMNO}, the subalgebra $B$ of $A$ corresponding a fusion subcategory $\BB$ of $\CA$ is given by $B=I(\1)$, where $I$ is the right adjoint of the forgetful functor $F_\BB:\CC \to Z_\BB(\CA)$, the relative center of $\BB$ in $\CA.$ In contrast, our approach follows the classical notion of Galois correspondence using invariance subspaces of fusion actions and relies crucially on the Schur-Weyl duality established in Theorem~I. Connections between these two approaches will be discussed in details in Section \ref{s:relative}.
+We would like to point out that such a categorical correspondence was first established in \cite[Thm.
+4.10, Rem.
+4.12]{DMNO} via the theory of relative center.
+In \cite[Thm.
+4.10]{DMNO}, the subalgebra $B$ of $A$ corresponding a fusion subcategory $\BB$ of $\CA$ is given by $B=I(\1)$, where $I$ is the right adjoint of the forgetful functor $F_\BB:\CC \to Z_\BB(\CA)$, the relative center of $\BB$ in $\CA.$ In contrast, our approach follows the classical notion of Galois correspondence using \emph{invariance subspaces} of fusion actions and relies crucially on the Schur-Weyl duality established in Theorem~I. Connections between these two approaches will be discussed in details in Section \ref{s:relative}.

 Now, we elaborate the preceding categorical results in the context of vertex operator algebras.
 Let $U$ be a simple, rational, $C_2$-cofinite VOA of CFT type such that the weight of any irreducible module is positive except $U$ itself.
 Then the $U$-module category $\Mod{U}$ is a pseudounitary modular tensor category.
 Let $A$ be simple VOA which contains $U$ as a subVOA.
 Then $A\in \Mod{U}$ is a condensable algebra which has a decomposition